What is Yasmin?

-Yasmin passes into the breast milk and can influence the baby’s health.
-If you want to use oral contraceptive pills while breastfeeding, contact your doctor or gynecologist for further information.
+Yasmin passes into breast milk and can influence the baby’s health.
+If you want to use oral contraceptive pills while breastfeeding, contact your doctor or gynaecologist for further information.

 Precautions and Interactions

-If you have any allergies or health concerns, your doctor need to know about that before prescribing you any medication.
+If you have any allergies or health concerns, your doctor needs to know about this before prescribing you any medication.
 Yasmin cannot be prescribed if a woman had:

 - Problems with blood circulation

 - Heart issues

 It is recommended to limit the amount of alcohol when you take Yasmin for the first time to observe the interaction.
 It is observed that active ingredient drospirenone interacts with ibuprofen and the level of potassium increases.
 This can lead to health complications, especially with kidney.
 Although this occurs rarely, it’s needs to be taken into consideration.

 It is absolutely fine to take Yasmin with other antibiotics.
 However, there are some medicines that can make Yasmine less effective.
 For example, rifabutin and rifampicin are antibiotics that can make Yasmin stop working.

 Taking Yasmin is simple – 1 tablet orally at the same time each day.
 Each pill contains two active ingredients - Ethinylestradiol (0.03mg) and Drospirenone(3.0 mg).
 Yasmin pills are round, light yellow color and have a convex surface.
 When pills are missed or taken incorrectly, a failure risk may increase.
 To get the maximum effectiveness, women should take pills in the order shown on the blister.
 A single missed pill should be taken as soon as remembered.